bio-tools/biotoolsDocs/code.rst

 Code
 ====

-.. note:: We are in the process of packaging the system in a docker container to achieve a more reproducible, environment-independent local deployment solution.
-In the meantime please see our guidelines below which summarie necessary components and steps to run *bio.tools*.
+The system is packaged in multiple docker containers to achieve a more reproducible, environment-independent local deployment solution.

 Source code
 -----------